Toki321/Final-Project-ZKU---Hangman/README.md

 The process described above continues until the player has run out of all 6 lives OR the player finally guesses all characters in the word correctly.
 In the former case the host wins; in the latter case the player wins.

-My repo improves upon the work here <https://github.com/russel-ra/zk-hangman>.
+My project improves upon the original work here <https://github.com/russel-ra/zk-hangman>.
 The main improvement I've did is adding variable word length.
 Circom, the language used for coding the zero-knowledge is very limited and doesn't allow having unknown variables during compile time.
 So, it didn't allow for a variable length of the word
 (number of characters in the word) in the prev version.